Going Along with Market Outcomes: Good Capitalism

 Metaeconomics builds on the proposition from Adam Smith that the primal driver of human nature is ego based self-interest, which is also confirmed in modern behavioral science.
 What has been missed, perhaps purposely ignored, is that Adam Smith also saw the need to temper that self-interest with the sentiments --- empathy (and, perhaps even sympathy-compassion) in today's language--- which in Metaeconomics is the empathy based (and thus ethics based) other-interest.
 The key role of empathy has also been confirmed in modern behavioral science.
 And, it is empathy that ensures every one can go along with what the market produces, a key part of a good capitalism.

 Smith saw the essential need for everyone to go along with the expression of self-interest,which is represented in what Metaeconomics calls the other-interest.
-To understand what Adam Smith was all about, and how it led to the idea of how the pursuit of own-interest had to do with balancing self&other-interest, we consider two of the more salient quotes from Adam Smith about balance (see also Lynne et al., 2016, pp. 245-250; Lynne, in press, esp.
+To understand what Adam Smith was all about, and how it led to the idea of how the pursuit of own-interest had to do with balancing self&other-interest, we consider two of the more salient quotes from Adam Smith about balance (see also Lynne et al., 2016, pp. 245-250; Lynne, 2020, esp.
 Chapter 7):